SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 This is **UnrealEngine 4.24.3** with HTML5 platform support using **ES2** shaders and **emscripten 3.1.34**

-This may be useful as a fallback if you still need to use 4.24 or ES2 but want the other changes above - it also works as a reference of changes versus @nickshin's UE4.24 HTML5 plugin branch - see this [diff](https://github.com/UnrealEngineHTML5/UnrealEngine/compare/4.24.3-html5-1.39.18..SpeculativeCoder:4.24-html5-es2) for the comparison.
+This may be useful as a fallback if you still need to use UE 4.24 and/or ES2 but want the other changes above.
+If you want to look at the code see this see this [diff](https://github.com/UnrealEngineHTML5/UnrealEngine/compare/4.24.3-html5-1.39.18..SpeculativeCoder:4.24-html5-es2) against @nickshin's last community supported UE4.24 HTML5 plugin code.

 ## Requirements